 HAVE YOU ever tried to talk to someone about God and feel like you failed miserably?
 I have.
 You feel like you wasted your time and theirs.
 Or maybe you sense you offended the other person.
 Or you feel like they think you’re a religious nut.

 It’s a crappy sensation.
 It’s as if you wasted spiritual ammo.
-Especially since you know the person really needs God.
+Especially since you know we all need God.

 There’s a story from Tolkien’s Hobbit about a magic arrow – the Black Arrow.
 The story helps me understand how to handle this.
 Here’s my version.

 Once there was a family, named the Bowman family, that had a magic arrow.
-For a hundred years, this arrow was passed down from father to son.
+For hundreds of years, this arrow was passed down from father to son.
 The family legend said the arrow was only to be used at a very specific moment.
 It was guarded by the family for generations.

 One day a terrible dragon appeared in the sky spitting fire all over the village.
 The Bowman family leader had never seen such devastation.
 He knew it was time to fulfill the legend.